Get email updates

 Taking on an ERP (Enterprise Resource Planning) project is always exciting (if a little nerve-wracking), but the road to getting started is often paved with obstacles.

 One big hurdle?
 Setting a budget aside for ERP software, particularly for smaller SMEs.

 Fret not – there’s plenty of help available.
-We chatted with two Capability Development Grant (CDG) experts, and asked them to share their top tips on scoring a government grant for your next ERP implementation.
+We chatted with two Enterprise Development Grant (EDG) experts, and asked them to share their top tips on scoring a government grant for your next ERP implementation.

 In fact, they’re short changing themselves.
-This is a very short-term view, and limits the benefits that can actually be obtained by having the right intentions from the get-go.
+This is a very short-term view, and limits the benefits that can actually be obtained by having the right intentions.

 Instead, they should perform proper business planning first, and focus on how their desired solution can change their business.
 That way, the “free cash” obtained will multiply itself many times over.”

 “Before applying for the EDG, you should check whether your solution is available in the Productiviey Solutions Grant (PSG), because the cost of implementation is lower and the application process is shorter.
 Speak with a PSG pre-approved vendor first if you've yet to do so.

 On the other hand, if you've done so already and found out that the PSG is not suitable or sufficient to meet your business needs, you'll have to include the reasons why this is the case when submitting your application proposal for the EDG through the Business Portal.